Lucky Bamboo (Dracaena sanderiana) Indoor Care, Propagation and Common Problems

 Brown leaf tips and yellow edges

 There are four possible reasons for brown leaf tips and yellow edges in Lucky Bamboo.
-One possible reason is dry air (low humidity).
+One possible reason is dry air (low humidity) especially where the temperatures are too high.

 Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
-Read more on how to raise humidity for houseplants.
+You may also grow the plant in the humid areas in the home like a well-lit bathroom, kitchen or laundry area.

-Another possible cause of the death in Chinese Water Bamboo is keeping it too cold.
-Maintain an average room temperature for the plant and protect it from cold draughts.
+Another possible cause of dying in Chinese Water Bamboo is keeping it too cold.
+Maintain an average room temperature for the plant and protect it from cold drafts.

 Bleached dry leaf patches